36/40 As A Percentage

 • Confusing percentages with decimals: Remember to multiply the decimal by 100 to convert it to a percentage.

 • Incorrectly interpreting percentages: A percentage always represents a proportion of a whole, not an absolute value.
-For example, 90% of 100 is different from 90% of 500.
+Here's one way to look at it: 90% of 100 is different from 90% of 500.

 • Difficulty with complex fractions: Simplifying fractions before conversion can greatly simplify the process.